KeithSloan/GDML/README.md

 ## gmsh - Python library

-Must be installed in a location that FreeCAD sees i.e. in the printed sys.path above.

-to check path FreeCAD uses from a command line/window.
+Must be installed in a location that FreeCAD sees to check path FreeCAD uses from a command line/window.

     freecad -c
     import sys